eNdiD/themoviesdb/README.md

 # The Movies DB (Angular dummy project)

+This demo application represents simple movies library viewer.
+As a backend was used  [TMDb](https://www.themoviedb.org) service.
+Key features:
+* Different movies lists with pagination
+* Searching by movie name
+* Movie detailed view
+* Movie's cast and trailer

+Deployed at https://themoviesdb-angular-test.herokuapp.com

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

-Deployed at https://themoviesdb-angular-test.herokuapp.com

 ## Dependencies